nextflow-io/faq/README.md

 #### 2. How do I get a unique identifier based on a dataset file names (e.g. `broccoli` from `broccoli.fa`) and have the results going to a specific folder (e.g. `results/broccoli/`)?

-First we can specify a results directory as shown below:

-    results_path = $PWD/results

-The best way to manage this is to have the channel emit a tuple containing both the file base name (`broccoli`) and the full file path (`data/broccoli.fa`):
+Channels can contain more than just files.
+We can create a channel that emits a tuple containing both the file base name (`broccoli`) and the full file path (`data/broccoli.fa`):

     datasets = Channel
                     .fromPath(params.input)
                     .map { file -> tuple(file.baseName, file) }

-And in the process we can then reference these variables (`datasetID` and `datasetFile`):
+Here we are modifying the datasets channel using the `map` function but there is large collection of channel operations that can be performed.

+Now we have a channel that emits the basename and the file.
+In the process we can reference the `set` as the value `val(datasetID)` and file `file(datasetFile)` from the `datasets` channel:

     process clustalw2_align {
-        publishDir "$results_path/$datasetID"

         input:
-        set datasetID, file(datasetFile) from datasets
+        set val(datasetID), file(datasetFile) from datasets

         output:
-        set datasetID, file("${datasetID}.aln") into aligned_files
+        set (datasetID), file("${datasetID}.aln") into aligned_files

         script:
         """